 Not guaranteeing this.
 Maybe the lady was just being nice?
 Here’s a link for Pottery Barns Key Rewards.

-I share my fall décor with you, below, using some of these exact things I scored that day in this YouTube video below.
+I share my fall décor with you, using some of the exact things I scored that day in this YouTube video below.
 Watch how I decorated my dining room for fall.

-This is just a little glimpse of how you can decorate using different patterns.
+This is just a glimpse of how you can decorate using different patterns.

-I hope this inspired you to feel relieved, too, that it’s ok to mix patterns.
+I hope this inspired you to feel relieved that it’s ok to mix patterns.

 Your whole world has been opened up to more possibilities.

-Let me know below, if you got anything from this post.
-I am always loving to hear comments from my fans who are part of my community.
+Let me know below if you got anything from this post.
+I always love hearing comments from my fans who are part of my community.

 Together, we can change our home into something beautiful.